magento/merchdocs/src/payment-services/onboard-payments.md

 1. On the _Admin_ sidebar go to **Sales** > **Payment Services**.
 1. Refresh your browser window.

-   Once your PayPal live onboarding is approved, you will see a notification stating that your payment system is currently in sandbox mode and is not processing live payments.
+   Once your PayPal merchant onboarding is approved, you will see a notification stating that your payment system is currently in sandbox mode and is not processing live payments.

    {:.bs-callout .bs-callout-warning}
    If you revoke consent to Payment Services for Adobe Commerce and Magento Open Source for processing your payments (in your PayPal account settings) orders in your store cannot be processed by Payment Services.